agda/agda/doc/user-manual/language/module-system.lagda.rst

 Module application
 ~~~~~~~~~~~~~~~~~~

-Something which you cannot do in Coq is to apply a section to its arguments.
-We allow this through the module application statement.
-In our example:
+Parameterized modules can be instantiated via the module application statement.
+Continuing our example,

 .. code-block:: agda

   module SortNat = Sort Nat leqNat

-This will define a new module SortNat as follows
+This will define a new module SortNat as follows:

 .. code-block:: agda